narner/Analog-and-NeoPixel-LED-Strip-Control/README.md

 ```

 What this does is create an array that holds each of our multiplexer's control pins, and an array
-which holds the output pins of the muxes'
+which holds the output pins of the muxes'.
+The for loop determines which channel of the mux we want
+to write to, and the `analogWrite` call after it writes our "on" value (a voltage value of 255) to
+the appropriate `SIG_pin`.

 Here's a what this looks like in action: